 If you’ve been meaning to brush up on your Excel skills, set up a LinkedIn account or learn how to code, then now could be a great time to do it.
 The busy nature of our everyday lives can make it difficult to sit down and truly focus on learning new skills.
-This coupled with the fact that technology is constantly evolving may leave you feeling left behind – so why not use the lockdown time to catch up?
+This coupled with the fact that technology is constantly evolving may leave you feeling left behind – but if you’re still spending more time at home than usual, then now could be a good time to catch up.
 If you’re in the market for a new job, then developing some office and IT skills could also give you some extra plus points to add to your CV.

 Office productivity skills

-If you’re looking to become more confident using office tools such as Word, Powerpoint or Excel, then Alison offers a selection of short free online courses that will help you do this.
+If you’re looking to become more confident using office tools such as Word, Powerpoint or Excel, then edX offers a selection of short free online courses that will help you do this.

 Social media skills

 Social media has a lot of personal benefits, such as helping you to stay connected with friends and family, but it also now plays a prominent role in business.
 There are plenty of courses that will show you how to use social media for marketing purposes – for example how to create a YouTube channel, become a social media influencer, or create a content strategy on platforms like Facebook and Instagram.
 We have a range of digital marketing courses listed on our website, here.